AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/delete-a-stream.md

 ![](assets/login-marketing-activities-1.png)

-2. Select your engagement program and go to&nbsp;Streams.
+2. Select your engagement program and go to Streams.

 ![](assets/cloneasteam-2.jpg)